How to Build a Beehive

 Paint or Finish

-The final step once your hive is constructed is protecting it from the elements.
+The final step once your hive is constructed and the glue is dry is protecting it from the elements.
 You don’t have to but most of you will want protect your wood by painting your beehive.

 I promise, the honey bees really don’t care.
 We paint the hives for our pleasure and to preserve the wood.